conghao321/FastBuy-Angular9/Readme.md

-# eBay Item Card Search Application
+# FastBuy: Items Search Application(eBay Section)

-#### A web application can enable users search  items details and fetch items' cards from eBay.
+#### A web application can enable users search  items details and fetch items' cards from eBay API and others.

-##### The companion application with eBay Catalog Search :https://github.com/conghao321/eBay-Catalog-Search

 Developed it by TypeScript, Javascript and Python.